slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Trauma is a tattoo on the soul.
 Tattoos and body piercings, are disguises, masks, to compensate for inadequacies, physical & mental insecurities.
 I’ve never met anyone yet covered in tattoos who isn’t profoundly insecure.
 - analogy: confidence is like a building
 - Building confidence takes time and it takes effort; there are no shortcuts.
 To help you build confidence, you need three things: the right attitude (to believe in yourself), knowledge and experience.
+- if you don't believe you are good, you'll never be good - ef!

 > *'I think it is important to understand how much space you take up in the world indicates to others and yourself how confident you feel.'*
 If you can show up in the world as a man who is confident in who he is and what he believes and maintain a strong congruence in your thoughts, words, and deeds, then the sky is the limit.